typedoc2md/typedoc-plugin-markdown/packages/docusaurus-plugin-typedoc/README.md

 plugin:['typedoc-plugin-xyz']
 ```

+#### Other config options

+TypeDoc options can also be declared:

+- Using a `typedoc.json` file.
-Note: TypeDoc options can also be declared under the `typedocOptions` key in `tsconfig.json`.
+- Under the `typedocOptions` key in `tsconfig.json`.

+Note: Options declared in this manner will take priority and overwrite options declared in `docusaurus.config.js`.

 ### Plugin options